TEFCA Integration Services

 Saga IT implements TEFCA connectivity from the ground up — QHIN onboarding, Common Agreement compliance, exchange purpose configuration, and end-to-end trusted exchange implementation.
 Our team connects your organization to the national network through FHIR R4 APIs, identity proofing, and federated query infrastructure.

-TEFCA Compliant
+TEFCA Compliance

 QHIN Connectivity